Nziie-Development/website/docs/showcase/modmail-v3.md

 </DiscordComponent>

 ## Integrated Menus System
-The thread menu system allows users who are creating a thread to choose from preset options set my admins.
+The thread menu system allows users who are creating a thread to choose from preset options set by admins.
 Depending on which option they select, the thread will move itself to a category set by *you*, in the option settings.

 ### Adding options